Waxolunist/bankimporter/README.md

 Install it globally with `npm install -g gulp-cli`

+### Puppeteer

+If npm install is called, puppeteer may not download chrome.
+For that execute manually `npm install puppeteer`.

 ## Development

 For server development start `npm run watch` and `gulp watch`, for client side development start `npm run devbuild`.